misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor --generate-config instagram_monitor.conf
 ```

-> **IMPORTANT**: In Windows PowerShell, do not use `>` for this command.
-Some PowerShell versions write redirected text as UTF-16, which makes Instagram Monitor report a "null bytes" error.
-Pass the filename to `--generate-config` so Instagram Monitor writes a UTF-8 file itself.
+> **Windows PowerShell:** Pass the filename directly to `--generate-config`.
+PowerShell redirection can write UTF-16, which the tool rejects with a "null bytes" error.
+With a filename, the tool writes the file as UTF-8.

-When you include the filename, Instagram Monitor writes the template directly as UTF-8.
-This avoids PowerShell changing the file encoding during redirection.

-If that file already exists, Instagram Monitor asks before replacing it and keeps a backup whose name includes the current date and time.
-Add `--force` to replace it without the question, which is what you want in a script.
-Without a terminal to ask on, the command refuses and leaves the file alone.
-Redirecting with `>` still bypasses all of this, because the shell truncates the file before Instagram Monitor runs.
+When the named file already exists, `--generate-config` asks before replacing it and keeps a timestamped `.bak` backup next to it.
+Add `--force` to replace it without the question.

-Open `instagram_monitor.conf` in a text editor and change the settings you need.
 The file contains a short explanation above each setting.

-Without `--config-file`, Instagram Monitor uses the first configuration it finds in this order:

-1. `instagram_monitor.conf` in the current directory
-2. `~/.instagram_monitor.conf` in the home directory
-3. `instagram_monitor.conf` next to the script

-An explicit `--config-file PATH` is always used and the command stops with an error if that file does not exist. `--config-file none` switches automatic config discovery off for one run.
-The startup summary reports `Discovery disabled` when it is in effect.
+By default the tool looks for a configuration file named `instagram_monitor.conf` in the current directory, the home directory (`~`) and the script directory.
+Use `--config-file` to name another location, or `--config-file none` to disable automatic config discovery for one run.

 <a id="what-a-configuration-file-may-contain"></a>
 ### What a Configuration File May Contain